 Resolution was sometimes confounded by race.
 A resort to skin tones is not unexpected, given the widespread tendency to attribute sexual desire to supposedly "inferior" types.
-The equation was most visible in terms of students identified as Aboriginal or part-Aboriginal by descent.94 Education of status Aboriginal children was legally the responsibility of the federal government, which gave an additional basis for resolution not necessarily in students' best interests.
-Their presence in some local classrooms related primarily to the need to keep up numbers.
-The Superintendent of Education resorted to this administrative consideration in responding to the teacher at Alberni (#19) caught in the dilemma over readmitting the Aboriginal girl.
-"Permit me to add that as Indian children are wards of the Dominion Government, the interests of the other children should be considered first."95
+The equation was most visible in terms of students identified as Indigenous or part-Indigenous by descent.93 Education of status Indigenous children was legally the responsibility of the federal government, which gave an additional basis for resolution not necessarily in students' best interests.
+Their presence in some local classrooms related primarily to the need to keep up student numbers.
+The superintendent of education resorted to this administrative consideration in responding to the teacher at Alberni (#19) caught in the dilemma over readmitting the Indigenous girl.
+He said "permit me to add that as Indian children are wards of the Dominion Government, the interests of the other children should be considered first."94

-Children of mixed Aboriginal and non-Aboriginal descent were also suspect, needing, as the first Superintendent of Education put it, to be "under constant surveillance as to their conduct and demeanor."96 After the Cache Creek incident(#5), observer after observer waxed indignant that, to quote one of them, "children so young should show themselves capable of such depravity...a revelation of youthful vice for which I was not prepared.
-It may seem hard to say it, but I think it goes for all experienced opinions, that half-breeds are more immoral than the natives, and that the efforts made to educate them are almost a waste of energy."97 The teacher at Hope (#30) similarly put any failings he himself might have on the bad language of his pupils, many of whom were of mixed Aboriginal and non-Aboriginal descent.
-"When a child becomes so polluted by home influences as to be a menace to the moral status of the school I consider some action on my part necessary."98
+Children of mixed Indigenous and non-Indigenous descent were also suspect, needing, as the first superintendent of education put it, to be "under constant surveillance as to their conduct and demeanor."95 After the Cache Creek incident (#5), observer after observer waxed indignant that, to quote one of them, "children so young should show themselves capable of such depravity... a revelation of youthful vice for which I was not prepared.
+It may seem hard to say it, but I think it goes for all experienced opinions, that half-breeds are more immoral than the natives, and that the efforts made to educate them are almost a waste of energy."96 The teacher at Hope (#30) similarly put any failings he himself might have had on the bad language of his pupils, many of whom were of mixed Indigenous and non-Indigenous descent: "When a child becomes so polluted by home influences as to be a menace to the moral status of the school I consider some action on my part necessary."97